Universal Records (1995−2006): History

 By 2005, Universal was reaching its downfall, even though Cash Money kept its prophecy leading, but its success was short-lived.
 On New Year's Eve 2005, Universal Records was merged with Republic Records to become Universal Republic Records.
 Motown (as a standalone label) was renamed Universal Motown Records.
 Therefore, artists under Motown, as well as hip hop and R&B acts under Universal were combined together under Universal Motown, with the rest being transferred to Universal Republic, which would later be reverted back to Republic Records in 2012, a year after Universal Motown was changed back to Motown, which itself would be moved to Island Def Jam.
 As a result, the Universal Motown Republic Group was disbanded in the summer of 2011 during a reorganization at Universal Music Group, which was under the leadership of Lucian Grainge.

 It was also the distributor of Polydor and Island UK in the United States.
 Distribution switched to Interscope Geffen A&M Records and Republic Records respectively after the label's dissolution.
 Island's operation in the United Kingdom, in 2013, would be absorbed into Virgin EMI Records, which, itself, would be rebranded in 2020 as EMI Records, taking over distribution for Republic UK.

 As of December 2023, Universal Records is currently inactive as its artists would later be drafted to Republic Records.
 Motown is currently under the Interscope Capitol Labels Group, which it has been a part of since 2014 following another UMG disbandment of the Island Def Jam Music Group.
 Therefore, reissues of releases under the Universal Records, Universal Republic or Universal Motown names will be handled by Republic and Motown respectively on behalf of Universal Music Enterprises.

 There have been unrelated labels in Europe and the Philippines, taking the "Universal Records" name.
 Because of an unrelated label in the Philippines owning the rights to the Universal Records name in that country, parent company Universal Music Group did business there as MCA Music, Inc., using UMG's former name.
 In 2021, MCA Music was renamed UMG Philippines.

+In 2025, Universal Records was reactivated, releasing Rob Thomas' sixth studio album, All Night Days.